kosukeimai/MatchIt/README.md

 Matching is one way to reduce confounding and model dependence when estimating treatment effects.
-Several matching methods are available, including nearest neighbor matching, optimal pair matching, optimal full matching, genetic matching, exact matching, coarsened exact matching, cardinality matching, and subclassification, some of which rely on functions from other R packages.
+Several matching methods are available, including nearest neighbor matching, optimal pair matching, optimal full matching, generalized full matching, genetic matching, exact matching, coarsened exact matching, cardinality matching, and subclassification, some of which rely on functions from other R packages.
 A variety of methods to estimate propensity scores for propensity score matching are included.
 Below is an example of the use of `MatchIt` to perform Mahalanobis distance matching with replacement and assess balance:

 ``` r
 library("MatchIt")